Prathyusha1225/Databaseinfo/README.md

     * Review the configuration and click on "Create" to deploy the database.
 Once the deployment is complete, you will have a free SQL Database that you can use for your applications.

+5. Create a table and insert values into
+Steps:
+1. open the database that you have created in Azure by using the credentials user name and password that you have created while creating the server
+2. click on the query editor from the left pane
+3. Enter the create SQL query and click on run , likewise do the insert query and add the values in it.

 **Integrate SQL db with cypress**